agocorona/tltransient/README.md

 It will be a part of the transient stack.
 User can opt-in or opt-out to use it with the same code.
 At least this is the purpose.

 It is by no means complete.
-There are now only redefinitions for the modules Transient.Base and Transient.Move.
+There are now only redefinitions for some modules.
+For each transient module It will be a Transient.TypeLevel.Module.

 Motivation:
 1) Stronger compile-time guarantees: Some primitives, [like "collect"](https://gitter.im/Transient-Transient-Universe-HPlay/Lobby?at=5a65cf56ae53c159031bd123) do not work with infinite streams when there is only one thread available (threads 1).